Benchmarking GNOF against FCI in challenging systems in one, two and three dimensions: Conclusions

 \section{Conclusions}

-In this work, we have tested our recently proposed global natural orbital functional (GNOF) against the full configuration interaction (FCI) method by using a series of benchmark hydrogen models with a tunable degree of correlation.
+In this work, we have tested our recently proposed global natural orbital functional (GNOF) against the full configuration interaction (FCI) and density-matrix renormalization group (DMRG) methods by using a series of benchmark hydrogen models with a tunable degree of correlation.
 Although in some regions GNOF shows larger relative errors than variational 2RDM calculations with three-particle N-representability constraints, this functional has shown correct performance along the complete dissociation curves for all studied systems in one, two and three dimensions.
-Since the GNOF curves remain close to those of FCI, its treatment of dynamic and static (non-dynamic or strong) electronic correlations is more balanced than in other methods studied throughout the article.
+The GNOF curves remain close to those of FCI and DMRG, so its treatment of dynamic and static (non-dynamic or strong) electronic correlations is more balanced than in other methods studied throughout the article.
+But there is still room for improvement.
+In the 2D systems we observed a discontinuity of the first derivative in the dissociation curves at intermediate distances.
+In the future, we must achieve for these systems a smooth transition between the solutions that characterize a specific type of correlation since in the intermediate region both types of correlation are equally important.